Breast Reduction Dallas, Texas

-- Your figure (to keep the breasts in proportion to your body)
+- Your figure, as it’s important to keep the breasts in proportion to your body

-- How much breast tissue needs to remain to ensure an adequate blood supply to the nipple
+- How much tissue needs to remain to ensure an adequate blood supply to the nipple

-- Whether you are happy to have the nipple removed and reattached (if you desire to go down by three cup sizes it is recommended that the nipple is repositioned)
+- Whether you are happy to remove and reattach the nipple – for example, if you wish to reduce by three cup sizes, it is recommended that the nipple is repositioned

 In cases where a breast reduction would result in significant medical benefits to a patient’s life, the procedure might be partially or fully paid for by their healthcare insurance.
-Many of our Dallas Breast Reduction patients have had coverage from their insurance, but you would need to discuss this with your particular health provider to see if they will assist in financing your procedure.
+Many of our breast reduction patients in Dallas have had coverage, but you need to discuss it with your insurance provider to see if they will assist in financing your procedure.

 Breast reductions are often outpatient procedures, meaning you may be able to go home on the day of the surgery.
-An adult should drive you home after the procedure and stay with you for the first couple of days following your surgery as you will be in pain and your movement will be restricted.
+A friend or family member should drive you home after the procedure and stay with you for the first couple of days after surgery, as you will be in pain and your movement will be restricted.